Ore no Ryouri

-It was published in Japan on September 9, 1999.
+It was released in Japan on September 9, 1999.
 Due to its success, it was re-released under the PlayStation's 'The Best' label.
-A one-level demo was made available in the US via PlayStation Underground.
+A one-level demo was made available in the US via PlayStation Underground, despite this the game was not released officially in North America.

 A semi-sequel party game, Gacharoku, was released on the PlayStation 2.

 The game inspired the 2004 fan-made remake Ore No Ryomi for English-speaking audiences, and its sequel Ore No Ryomi 2, both of which were released for free.
 These ultimately spawned the commercial sequel Ore No Ryomi 3, which was re-titled and sold as Cook, Serve, Delicious!, independently released for PC and Mac through Steam in 2012.

 Reception

 On release, Famitsu magazine scored the game a 32 out of 40.